xrmx/devcampy.com/weekly-talk.md

 		<div class="col-md-2"></div>
 		<div style="margin-top:5em; margin-bottom:5em" class="small-pad col-md-4 text-center">
 			<h3 class="text-white">Do you watch tech talks?
 Get the best talk every week to keep you
             up to date.
-From big conferences like DockerCon, VelocyConf, ReInvent but also from
+From big conferences like DockerCon, VelocityConf, ReInvent but also from
             local meetups.
 Everywhere there is a good content!</h3>
 		</div>